Winder Farms

 Winder Farms is an American dairy company.
-It offers milk and chocolate milk and other products, formerly delivering to households in Utah, Las Vegas, Nevada and Orange County, California.
+It offers milk and chocolate milk, and other products, formerly delivering to households in Utah, Las Vegas, Nevada and Orange County, California.

 History

 In 1863, the Winder family built the first Winder farm at 2700 South and 300 East in Salt Lake City, Utah.
 In 1880, the Winder's business, known then as Winder Dairy, began delivering milk.
 Glass bottles of "Rich Jersey Milk" were introduced in 1907.
 The price of a quart of Winder milk in 1918 was 18 cents.

 The family switched from horses to a Ford Model T truck in 1915, but when its tires frequently burst, the Winders went back to horse deliveries until 1928.
 In 1931, the farm moved from South Salt Lake City to 4400 W. 4100 South.
 The family started its bakery operation in 1958.
-In 1985 glass bottles were replaced with polycarbonate containers.
+In 1985, glass bottles were replaced with polycarbonate containers.
 Home deliveries ceased in 2019 and the plant in West Valley City closed down.

 Expansion

 In 2006, Winder Farms expanded into Las Vegas and Mesquite, Nevada.
-In 2013, Winder Farms acquired Santa Ana-based Rockview Farms grocery home delivery service for an undisclosed price.
+In 2013, Winder Farms acquired a Santa Ana-based grocery home delivery service for an undisclosed price.